14 Best Restaurants On The San Antonio Riverwalk, Ranked

 And there is no better place to taste Texas than the San Antonio Riverwalk.
 The bridges and pathways that form the Riverwalk were the brainchildren of architect Robert H. H. Hugman who, in the 1930s, designed it to harness the power and beauty of the San Antonio River, which runs through the city's downtown, according to the Riverwalk website.
 Shops and restaurants sprang up along the Riverwalk to cater to tourists and locals who came to experience the architectural marvel.
 It has since been a haven for diners to whet their appetites with some of the best food that South Texas has to offer.

-15. Yard House
+14. Yard House

 Coming in last place is Yard House, which should be the first stop for beer aficionados looking to sip on some quality craft brews in San Antonio.
 In fact, according to the website, it has the world's largest selection of craft beers.
 And they're not just any beers.
 The experts at Yard House rate and review hundreds of beers to make sure that the menu showcases the best that the market has to offer, with an emphasis on local brews.
 While it serves well-known brands like Dogfish Head and Lagunitas, the Yard House also has a wide selection of house beers that can only be found at the restaurant and brewhouse, which is located just north of the Riverwalk behind the Alamo.

 If you feel like munching on a snack while you're sipping one of these bubbly brews (and let's be honest, you will), then order a bowl of queso.
 With a blend of Pepper Jack, cheddar, queso blanco, and roasted peppers and served with chips and warm flour tortillas, this Texas favorite will not disappoint.
-It places last because it actually has many locations across the U.S., and while we wish it was unique to the Riverwalk, it's just not.
+It places last because it actually has many locations across the U.S., and while we wish it was unique to the Riverwalk, it's just not

-14. Boiler House
+13. Boiler House

 In addition to lunch, dinner, and a whole list of creative craft cocktails, Boiler House serves up a hearty helping of San Antonio history.
 Located inside the original boiler room of the Pearl Brewery, the owners of Boiler House have retained the original architecture of the industrial space.
 The kitchens are built inside the old boilers and the dining area is split into two levels with a full bar, a catwalk-loft dining space, and private dining rooms for parties and events, and the decor.

 And if you're wondering just what the phrase "craft cocktail" really means, then peruse the libations on the drink list at Boiler House.
-According to the website, bartenders use locally sourced and seasonal ingredients to serve up creative twists on time-tested classics like an Old-Fashioned as well as innovative new drinks like the "Judgment Day," a mix of whiskey, amaretto, honey simple syrup, and red wine.
+Bartenders use locally sourced and seasonal ingredients to serve up creative twists on time-tested classics like an Old-Fashioned as well as innovative new drinks like the "Judgment Day," a mix of whiskey, amaretto, honey simple syrup, and red wine.
 The food menu features American cuisine with a South Texas twist.
 You can nibble on a bowl of whiskey bacon caramel corn or if you've really worked up an appetite from a day strolling around the riverwalk, get the Moscato-braised pork shank with jalapeño grits.

-13. Iron Cactus
+12. Iron Cactus

 Tequila is the name of the game at Iron Cactus, a riverwalk standby known for showcasing the Mexican influence on South Texas cuisine.
 With an outdoor dining patio located right on the riverwalk next to the famous Aztec Theater, this place is perfect for people-watching in the heart of historic San Antonio.
 And what better way to enjoy the sights than with a margarita in your hand?
 With over 100 premium tequilas available, you can rest assured that the staff at Iron Cactus knows the key to a perfectly balanced margarita.